Andy Piper is widely known as a Social Bridgebuilder and speaker, and is a Developer Advocate at Twitter.

 Andy is a regular speaker on various topics, ranging from digital culture and virtual worlds to social software (slides on SlideShare).
 He is a STEM Ambassador and is keen to promote computing and technology education to schools and universities in the UK.

+For images, please see Andy’s Lanyrd bio page, or visit this Flickr set.
 Alternatively, check the tagged photos on Flickr.
 Should you wish to use any of the images from Flickr please respect the relevant licenses and seek permission from the owner / credit appropriately when doing so.

 Andy’s extensive technical career began with several years working with distributed middleware technologies such as MQSeries and DCE for the UK Post Office.
 He developed broad experience with enterprise computing environments using a variety of platforms and standards.
 He then moved to IBM Software Services for WebSphere, where he worked with customers to help with implementations of WebSphere products, as a specialist in the messaging and integration families within the WebSphere portfolio; and later joined the Hursley lab, IBM’s primary European laboratory, to bring his field experience back to the development teams.